NREL/EnergyPlus/doc/src/docs/EngineeringReference/13e-EncyclopaedicRefs.md

 The input objects:

-* SetpointManager:SupplyResetForReturnTemperature:ChilledWater, and
+* SetpointManager:ReturnTemperature:ChilledWater, and

-* SetpointManager:SupplyResetForReturnTemperature:HotWater
+* SetpointManager:ReturnTemperature:HotWater

 allow for controlling the temperature of the water (or a different fluid defined for the plant) that is returning back to the plant supply equipment.
 In a typical chilled water loop configuration, this is essentially controlling the temperature of the water entering the chiller.
 In a typical hot water loop configuration, this is essentially controlling the temperature of the water entering the boiler.